so japan

 Sakura wonderland

 Hirosaki Castle is an hour or so south of Aomori by train and famed for its Sakura, which appear at the back end of April.
 To get there you will have to share a busy train carriage and packed bus with other folks who have come just for this.
 And the this is truly spectacular as you shuffle round the park to gawp at the 360 degree blossom spectacular.
 For once the hyperbole is justified.
 After you have paid homage to Hanami with your odd-food-thing on a stick, it is time to face the queues on your way back; a small price to pay for the experience.
 As for the castle history, it was built between 1603-1611 but destroyed by fire in 1627 and had to wait for the re-build until 1810.
-Now Hirosaki is a sizeable town in Aomori Prefecture.
+Although I did say at the top, 'How to avoid the crowds', I'd make an exception for this one, you won't be disappointed.

 takayama inari shrine, aomori